Winnipeg Blue Bombers clinch playoff spot with 26-20 win over B.C. Lions

+T.J.
+Heath silenced the ribbing from some of his Blue Bombers teammates on Saturday afternoon.

-Kevin Fogg returned a punt 88 yards for a touchdown and T.J.
-Heath took an interception return 64 yards for another TD as the Blue Bombers clinched a playoff spot in the CFL West Division with a 26-20 victory over the B.C.
-Lions on Saturday afternoon.
+The defensive back intercepted B.C. quarterback Jonathon Jennings and ran 64 yards for a touchdown as Winnipeg clinched a playoff spot in the CFL West Division with a 26-20 victory over the Lions.

+It was Heath's fifth interception of the season, with the first four snagged way back in three July games.
+None of those went for a TD.

+"One, it was good to get because, obviously, it was a big play in the game," Heath said of his fourth-quarter pick that cranked up the score 26-6.
+"But it was good for me to get, too, because the guys had been on my head about dropping (potential interceptions)."

 Winnipeg's (11-4) playoff picture could get a boost after Saturday night's game between the Edmonton Eskimos and visiting Toronto Argonauts.
 An Edmonton loss would give the Bombers a home playoff date for the first time since 2011.